MonoLisaFont/content/02_drafts/what_is_a_monospaced_font.md

 Although monospaced fonts use space efficiently, they come with tradeoffs to consider.
 For example, often letters like M, W, m and w often look crammed while letters like i and l must be designed as wide a possible to fill the available space.
 To achieve this, serifs are added to some glyphs as they occupy the space.
 These and other constraints make designing of highly legible coding fonts a difficult task.
 The image below illustrates several problematic cases and possible solutions.

-TODO: Show problematic cases here in an image
+TODO: Show problematic cases here in an image vs. MonoLisa

 ![This is some image caption](/images/demo.png)
 */}